vzhang90/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils
 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.

-A total summary dataframe using the <code> summarize() <code/> function to obtain the mean, median, variance, & standard deviation of the suspension coil's PSI column shown below:
+A total summary dataframe using the <code>summarize()</code> function to obtain the mean, median, variance, & standard deviation of the suspension coil's PSI column shown below:
 ![total_summary](https://github.com/vzhang90/MechaCar_Statistical_Analysis/blob/main/images/total_summary.png)

 A lot summary dataframe using the <code>group_by()</code> and the <code>summarize()</code> function to group each manufcaturing lot by the mean median, variance, & standard deviation of the suspension coil's PSI column shown below: